JYTEKTaiwan/MACOs.JY.ActorFramework/documents/README.md

 ## EXAMPLES

-The example below use NetMQ as the databus implementation object, also we bring a "Client" class to connect to Device as simple as possible (Thanks to NetMQ!!)
+We're trying to make the customized class acted like an actor as easy as possible.
+This example below use NetMQ as the databus implementation object, also we bring a "Client" class to connect to Device as simple as possible (Thanks to NetMQ!!)

+### Make your own class

+First, like everything we learned from C# 101, create a class named "TestService" and a method called "WalkyTalky".
+Then inherits from DeviceBase class.
+Now your custom class can be access through the DataBus.

 ```c#
 public class TestService : DeviceBase